petrablue007/petrablue007/README.md

 - tell me the story about your github story
 - TELL ME your are on github without telling me your are on github
 - Ill go first
 - I write a story in github
+- DOY YOU LIKE IT ?